 The fact that Boreham Food FC is also the home of the Arsenal Ladies (as well as the reserve squads for nearby Watford), means it was a pro-Gunners crowd, and my purchase of a lemonade allowed us to camp at a table in the corner and watch the gripping 1-1 encounter at The Emirates.
 Leaving that game behind and heading down to the Meadow Park Stadium was like turning off the Yankees and strolling down to Mudville.

 Not that it’s an unpleasant place, the local club.
 In fact, it’s downright friendly.
 We said hello to one of the two stewards manning the gate, then watched as a Mercedes pulled in – driven, as I had guessed, by a Board member.
-In the tiny parking lot (Matchday Parking: £2!) we also saw Jaguars and Bentleys and more Mercedes, so either the Board is large, they pay players more than I would have guessed, or they have some major leaguers on loan.
+In the tiny parking lot (Matchday Parking: £2!) we also saw Jaguars and Bentleys and more Mercedes, so either the Board is large, they pay players more than I would have guessed, or they had some major leaguers on loan.

 We went in and got our tickets from the “ticket office,” which was in fact a woman behind a folding table just inside the office door:

-While we spoke to her, a man came in, said hello, called her “love,” waved to the other staffer, and popped back out.
+While we spoke to her, a man came in, said hello, called her “love,” waved to the other staffer, welcomed us, and popped back out.
 This, the ticket lady told me, was the club’s manager.
 Again, welcome to the small leagues.
 Speaking of which, here’s the entire pile of tickets waiting to be picked up: